giahuy2201/www.suunhuy.com/_posts/2025-01-20-explore-my-deco-x50-firmware.md

 ```
 > I don't know if I should keep this `gid` a secret

+Now that `user-config.xml` and `device-config.xml` are in full display, l looked through the tags and found some rsa key, some username and password that aren't generic, but unfortunately no pppoe credentials are in sight.

+To be continued ...

 ### RootFS

 I unpacked and traversed the rootfs tree and found some interesting text-based scripts